ai translated

 determines different approaches and different leveling strategies.

 CRP is essential for avoiding unmanaged overloads and ensuring delivery reliability.
-Analyses such as queues, waiting times, and the application of Little’s Law (the average number of customers in a system equals the average arrival rate multiplied by the average time in the system) help us understand how saturation affects the overall lead time.
+Analyses such as queueing theory, waiting times, and the application of Little’s Law (the average number of customers in a system is equal to the average arrival rate multiplied by the average time in the system) help us understand how system saturation affects the overall lead time.

 Industrial competition is no longer based solely on the product, quality, or price, but on the ability to reliably plan demand, capacity, and materials throughout the entire supply chain.